christian-j-eid/StudentFlaskSite/README.md

 # StudentFlaskSite

-christianstudents.pythonanywhere.com In my role as teacher, I taught a couple of student's how to create a Flask website.
+In my role as teacher, I taught a couple of student's how to create a Flask website.
 In order to host their website, I used pythonanywhere and created a Flask App of my own.

+<a href = 'christianstudents.pythonanywhere.com'>Visit the site</a>